 I will post Amos output on Blackboard.
 You should print these out and bring them to class.
 Mplus input and output will also be available.

-The data sets you will need to work the examples in the Keith book are available on the Allyn & Bacon website (www.ablongman.com/keith1e) and on Blackboard.
+The data sets you will need to work the examples in the Keith book are available on Blackboard.
 The data are saved in a variety of formats (SPSS, Excel, plain text).
 I may also post additional data on Blackboard.